Costa Rican cuisine: Beverages

-The most commonly served alcoholic drink in Costa Rica is beer.
+In Costa Rica, beer is the most commonly consumed alcoholic drink.
 Imperial and Pilsen are the two most widely popular beers in the country.
 Imperial was founded in 1924, Pilsen in 1888.
 Imperial is known by the eagle on its label, which is emblazoned on shirts all over the country, and has a slightly lower alcohol content than Pilsen.
 Bavaria is another local beer, slightly more expensive and enjoyed by a smaller crowd.
 Microbrews are also increasingly available in Costa Rica, including those made by the Costa Rica Craft Brewing Company.